A painting of trees and mountains in the background.

 The quality of life is the level of enjoyment, comfort, and health in someone’s life.

-neurodegenerative disorder often presents with tremors, stiffness, and balance issues.
+Neurodegenerative disorder often presents with tremors, stiffness, and balance issues.
 It’s crucial to recognize that Parkinson’s is different for everyone, and the experience can differ significantly.
 Although there is no cure now, there are several ways to manage symptoms that can greatly enhance daily life, meaning a management that succeeds in creating quality of life.
-We’ll emphasize the advantages of developing a positive mindset and discovering happiness in life’s little joys.
+We emphasize the advantages of developing a positive mindset and discovering happiness in life’s little joys.

 Managing Symptoms